ChenPanXYZ/Pizza-Parlour/readme.md

 ### Driver and Navigator for the pair-programmed features
 We applied pair programming on each module of the PizzaParlour application.
-In general, **Pan Chen** managed to implement the controller classes of the applications, such as “System”, “Orders” and “Menu” class module, along with classes for three ways to send deliveries, which involves JSON and CSV input and output, i.e “Uber”,”Foodora” and “Delivery” classes.
+In general, **Pan Chen** managed to implement the controller classes of the applications, such as “System”, “Orders” and “Menu” class module, along with classes for three ways to send deliveries, which involves JSON and CSV input and output, i.e “Uber”,“Foodora” and “Delivery” classes.
-Meanwhile, **Jingjing Gu** is assigned to finish the fundamental, factual classes such as “Drink”,”Pizza” and “Item”.
+Meanwhile, **Jingjing Gu** is assigned to finish the fundamental, factual classes such as “Drink”,“Pizza” and “Item”.
 As for tests, they were done in two parts, tests for classes and tests for routes.
 Either of us created tests for the part he programs for.
 All the coding were done through pair programming.
 Based on the jobs allocation mentioned before, the one who was programming is the driver, and the other is the navigator.
 We used screen share feature on Skype to make drivers’ programming process available to the navigator, and the navigator could comment by voice in real time and provided support by pointing out errors or offering suggestions.
 ### Reflections on Pair Programming